 Because overall value is also a big consideration for consumers purchasing a food vacuum sealer, we looked at how much each machine costs, what is included with the purchase price, and the warranty included.

-About the VacMaster
+What about the VacMaster VP210?

 We wanted to test the VacMaster VP210 because it is a favorite among big game hunters.
 But with a suggested retail price of almost $1,200, we couldn’t justify the cost in this round of testing.
 While we didn’t include this vacuum food sealer on our side-by-side comparison, we have evaluated it in the past.
 You can check out our review of the VacMaster sealer.
 Just note we weren’t able to verify a lot of its claims for ourselves.